Ira Stanphill: Early years

 Ira Stanphill was born in Bellview, New Mexico.
 Stanphill's parents were Andrew Crittenton Stanphill and Maggie Flora Engler Stanphill.
 He and his family spent most of his younger years in Coffeyville, Kansas.
 He was saved when he was 12, and he graduated high school in 1932.
 He was called to preach soon after graduating Chillicothe (Missouri) Junior College at age 22.

 Ministry

 On April 28, 1939, the Southern Missouri District Council of the Assemblies of God ordained Stanphill to the gospel ministry.

 Churches

-Stanphill began preaching when he was 22, first in a summer traveling ministry with Christian Ambassadors of the Assemblies of God, then becoming director of youth and music at a church in Breckenridge, Texas.
+Stanphill began preaching when he was 22, first in a summer traveling ministry with Christ Ambassadors (CA’s) of the Assemblies of God, then becoming director of youth and music at a church in Breckenridge, Texas.
 He later became music director at Faith Tabernacle in Oklahoma City, then became pastor of Trinity Assembly of God in Orange, California.
 In the early 1940s, he served as associate pastor at Full Gospel Tabernacle in Bakersfield, California.
 In 1949, he became music director at Bethel Temple in Fort Worth, Texas.